qwc-services/qwc-services.github.io/src/topics/Search.md

   mapcrs: "EPSG:XXXX", // The current map CRS
   lang: "<code>", // The current application language, i.e. en-US or en
-  cfgParams: <params> // Additional parameters passed in the theme search provider configuration, see below }
+  cfgParams: <params> // Additional parameters passed in the theme search provider configuration, see below
+  filterBBox: <[xmin, ymîn, xmax, ymax]|null> // A filter bbox, in mapcrs, the search component may pass to the provider to narrow down the results
+  filterPoly: <[[x0, y0], [x1, y1], ....]> // A filter polygon, in mapcrs, the search component may pass to the provider to narrow down the results
+}
 ```
 * `axios` is passed for convenience so that providers can use the compiled-in `axios` library for network requests.